sfgeller18/cpp_yahoo_scraper/README.md

 ## Upcoming Updates

-*Unit Testing:* Will add a straightforward 4-5 test GoogleTest/CTest unit-test module to test installs tomorrow.
+*Johansen Test Module:* Currently adding a Johansen test module for testing cointegration of multiple stock-data time-series based on olmallet's framework.

 *Build Flexibility:* Intend to add cross platform (WIN32 for now) functionality, allow for optionality over use of MKL and OpenMP for the time-series module, make cloud functionality optional and provide headless run option once this version's glitches have been resolved.